FILIPINO CULTURAL DISTRICT

 SOMA Pilipinas will increase the visibility and celebrate the contributions of the Filipino community in SOMA, San Francisco, and the greater Bay-Area region.

 SOMA Pilipinas protects the numerous cultural assets spread thru-out the area and prevent the displacement of Filipino residents while improving the living conditions of the community.

 SOMA Pilipinas develops initiatives for the Filipino community to participate in the wealth creation of the Bay Area.
 SOMA Pilipinas embodies the struggles and triumphs for equity and justice for Filipinos in their new homeland.

 Future of the Filipino Cultural District

-As time past, some began families and more Filipinos in 1960's immigrated to San Francisco that were middle class, educated, and professionals.
-They too start families and spread-out all over the Bay Area and their children (the Pinoy 2.0's) are now part of the fabric of American society.
-We occupy positions in government, we innovate in technology, we influence the arts, and most importantly we are your your neighbors, your co-workers, teachers, friends, lovers (or ex), social justice advocates, DJ's, artists, intellectuals, business partners, and we are excited to take this leap forward.
+By the 1960s, many Filipinos immigrating to the Bay Area were educated middle-class professionals.
+They started families, and spread all over the Bay Area.
+Their children (a generation sometimes known as "Pinoy 2.0") are now part of the fabric of American society.
+We occupy positions in government, we innovate in technology, we influence the arts.
+We are your your neighbors, your co-workers, teachers, friends, lovers, social justice advocates, DJ's, artists, intellectuals, business partners, and we are excited to take this leap forward with SOMA Pilipinas.

 The legislation created a working group tasked with the responsibility to devise strategies in conjunction with the community stakeholders and city agencies to build out a master plan to develop the cultural district.
-A final plan will be presented to the Board of Supervisors in October of 2016.
-We will be hosting a series of events to survey the community and brain-storm plans and strategies
+A progress report was submitted to the Board of Supervisors in December of 2016.